Pages

 What do you do now?
 Merchant and Farmer

 When did you know that you were going to be part of the invasion?
 We knew there was going to be an Invasion about 6 months ahead of time.
-Only about two weeks ahead of time were we given maps and told where we even going
+Only about two weeks ahead of time were we given maps and told where we was going

 What was the trip like during the crossing of the Channel?
 Do you remember, for example, any conversations you had or how you passed the time ?
 We were on and L.C.T.
 The trip was rough.
 Our men were calm, Joking and nobody but the navy seemed nervous.
-There were a lot of planes and this made is feel better and a lot to talk about
+There were a lot of planes and this made us feel better and a lot to talk about

 What were the rumors on board the boat , ship or plane in which you made the crossing ? ( Some people remember scuttlebut to the effect that the Germans had poured gasoline on the water and planned to set it afire when the troops came in ).
-There were not many rumors. we had been in England for about 18 months and knew what to look for Aircraft, and E - Boats we spotted a dead German pilot in the Channel We knew the Gasoline rumor was a big Hoax
+There were not many rumors.
+We had been in England for about 18 months and knew what to look for Aircraft, and E - Boats we spotted a dead German pilot in the Channel We knew the Gasoline rumor was a big Hoax

 Page 3